jazzplato/kisho-demo/README.md

 ## What is different from the mainstream self-adaptation?
 ### Model-based VS. Rule-based
-Unlike most of the self-adaptation, such as [kubernetes](https://kubernetes.io/) for containers and [AWS](https://aws.amazon.com/) for cloud instances, of which the self-adapation is rule-based, this research focus on the model-based self-adaptation.
+Unlike most of the self-adaptation, such as [kubernetes](https://kubernetes.io/) for containers and [AWS](https://aws.amazon.com/) for cloud instances, of which the self-adaptation is rule-based, this research focus on the model-based self-adaptation.
 It has the following highlights:
 - use state machines (or Markov Decision Process) to represent system states
 - use formal methods for analysis
 - have a architecture model as the common knowledge